nbkhope/getting-started-react-native/README.md

 ## Quick Guide (iOS on Mac OS X)

 You will need to have Brew and Xcode already installed.
+Make sure to also have the Chrome browser installed.

 ```
 # Install Node.js